-As of the date of this AIF, the Company had eighteen (18) employees in total.
+As of the date of this AIF, the Company had fourteen (14) employees.
 The Company also employs a number of consultants from time to time to assist with various aspects of the administration of its business.

 Bankruptcy and Similar Procedures